MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 1. From **Choose the server** list, select the server that has the GPU partition that you want to unassign.

-1. From **Choose virtual machine to unassign partition from** list, search or select the VM to unassign the partition from.
+1. From **Choose virtual machine to unassign partition from** list, search, or select the VM to unassign the partition from.

 1. Select **Unassign partition**.